Part One: NES to StarCraft

 There was another adventure game that I've felt nostalgic about to this day.
 It was like Lost Eden, but much more movable, interactive and cute, with aliens and magic all together.
 The game was called 'Little Big Adventure 2', though I didn't know its real title until a couple of years ago.
 I called the game by the name of the main character, 'Twinsen.'
 Released at 1997, LBA2 is not an easy game to find these days.
 But it has a nice story with characters and an environment that I really loved at the time.
 There were also a lot of friendly dialogues.
 I could not understand most of them.
 But something happened every time I did something differently, and I enjoyed every bit of those explorations.
 I got used to listening to a lot of their curious dialogues.
 I got to see LBA2's ending a few times.
 And I actually understood what was going on in the story, mostly.

-A couple of other games interested me in 1997: the first Half-Life and Unreal Tournament
+A couple of other games interested me in 1997: the first Half-Life and Unreal Tournament.

 Beside being a couple of my favorite shooting games at the time, I learned English from them.
 Useful phrases such as, 'I'm getting riddled by a chaingun' and 'I've exploded.'
 Most importantly, Half-Life taught me the word 'use' and Unreal Tournament taught me the words, 'team', 'deathmatch', 'flag' and 'capture'.

-PC방, Korean Internet cafes, became the main activity for young Koreans years later and SC had been installed on school computers.
+StarCraft was released in 1998.
+But I never played the full games until PC방, Korean Internet cafes, became the main activity for young Koreans years later and SC had been installed on school computers.

 I'd already tried the demo version in 1997.
 I jerked around with it for a couple of months and quickly got over it.